-- 6.6.
+- 6.7.
 New dwellings offer an ideal opportunity to consider sustainability elements from the outset, and incorporate appropriate measures at that time, rather than retrofitting afterwards.
-The main considerations which will be encouraged for new dwellings include: - Using the siting and layout of the dwelling to take advantage of solar gain by orientating the main glazed elevation to the south (or within 30 degrees of south). - Siting, layout and orientation can also enable more natural daylight in the dwelling and reduce the amount of lighting required. - Working with the topography of a site can help to provide shelter and may reduce excessive engineering works. - Incorporating flexible spaces into the design that can be used interchangeably for various functions like a spare bedroom or study, and can be easily adapted to different lifestyles such as a growing family or accommodating elderly relatives. - The use of locally sourced materials can often have a lower carbon footprint, help to sustain the local economy and can help a new development to blend into its surroundings. - The use of responsibly salvaged or recycled materials can also help to reduce the energy usage in the construction of the dwelling, such as sourcing materials through local sawmills. - Naturally renewable materials should be considered such as FSC (Forest Stewardship Council) certified timber as they use less energy in their production compared with manufactured materials such as uPVC.
+The main considerations which will be encouraged for new dwellings include: - using the siting and layout of the dwelling to take advantage of solar gain by orientating the main glazed elevation to the south (or within 30 degrees of south) - siting, layout and orientation can also enable more natural daylight in the dwelling and reduce the amount of lighting required - working with the topography of a site can help to provide shelter and may reduce excessive engineering works - incorporating flexible spaces into the design that can be used interchangeably for various functions like a spare bedroom or study, and can be easily adapted to different lifestyles such as a growing family or accommodating elderly relatives - the use of locally sourced materials can often have a lower carbon footprint, help to sustain the local economy and can help a new development to blend into its surroundings - the use of responsibly salvaged or recycled materials can also help to reduce the energy usage in the construction of the dwelling, such as sourcing materials through local sawmills - naturally renewable materials should be considered such as FSC (Forest Stewardship Council) certified timber as they use less energy in their production compared with manufactured materials such as uPVC

-- Avoiding adverse impacts on wildlife, for instance by scheduling construction work to avoid sensitive times such as nesting for birds or hibernation and maternity periods for bats. - All developments have the opportunity to create new habitats.
-Consider for example providing roosting / nesting spaces for bats / birds, using sustainable drainage systems or landscaping to create habitats, or managing an area for wildlife purposes. - Encouraging natural boundaries such as native species hedges for enhanced wildlife and ease of maintenance
+- avoiding adverse impacts on wildlife, for instance by scheduling construction work to avoid sensitive times such as nesting for birds or hibernation and maternity periods for bats - all developments have the opportunity to create new habitats.
+Consider for example providing roosting / nesting spaces for bats / birds, using sustainable drainage systems or landscaping to create habitats, or managing an area for wildlife purposes - encouraging the use of water efficiency measures such as rainwater harvesting, rain gardens and grey water recycling - encouraging natural boundaries such as native species hedges for enhanced wildlife and ease of maintenance.